lpil/yesql/README.md

 - Special constructs for [query composability](https://hexdocs.pm/ayesql/readme.html#query-composition) in SQL files.
 - Special constructs for [optional parameters](https://hexdocs.pm/ayesql/readme.html#optional-parameters) in SQL files.

-Should I use ayesql then?
-Not necessarily... it may depend on your style preference.

 yesql will keep your SQL queries closer to canonical SQL, but if you start finding it limiting or convoluted maybe it would be a good time to check out more powerful abstractions like ayesql or Ecto.